Usage

 model = zodipy.Model(25 * u.micron)

-object has one required positional argument, x
+zodipy.Model object has one required positional argument, x, which can

 either represent a center wavelength/frequency or the points of an empirical bandpass.
 If x

-represents the points of an instrument bandpass, the weights
+represents the points of an instrument bandpass, the weights argument must also be provided

 import astropy.units as u